 Do you look forward to each season of television like some people eagerly await the birth of a child?

-Is your favorite hobby sitting on the couch and adding new movies to your Netflix queue?
+Is your favorite hobby sitting on the couch binge watching Netflix?

 Do you find yourself having closer relationships with your favorite characters than your friends and family?